Undergraduate Degree Options for High School Students

 We encourage students to explore a rewarding career in nursing, learn more about our programs, or contact an admissions counselor for more information (firstname.lastname@example.org or (585) 275-2375).

-Begin your nursing education at a Rochester area community college and complete your bachelor’s degree at the School of Nursing.
-Complete the first three years of your bachelor’s degree at MCC, GCC, or FLCC, and complete your final year through our RN to BS program.
+Begin your nursing education at a Rochester area community college and finish with the School of Nursing.
+Complete the first three years of your bachelor’s degree at MCC, GCC, or FLCC, and complete your degree through our RN to BS program.

 Dual Degree program